 Paragraph IV.
-Jurisdiction over questions of law from state or federal appellate courts.
-The Supreme Court shall have jurisdiction to answer any question of law from any state or federal appellate court.
+Jurisdiction over questions of law from state appellate or federal district or appellate courts.
+The Supreme Court shall have jurisdiction and authority to answer any question of law from any state appellate or federal district or appellate court.